Data sources, definitions and methodology

 Information identified as archived is provided for reference, research or recordkeeping purposes.
 It is not subject to the Government of Canada Web Standards and has not been altered or updated since it was archived.
 Please "contact us" to request a format other than those available.

-This survey collects data required to produce economic statistics for the Performing Arts industry in Canada.
+This annual sample survey collects data required to produce economic statistics for the Consulting Services industry in Canada.

 Data collected from businesses are aggregated with information from other sources to produce official estimates of national and provincial economic production for this industry.